 vi) and, where appropriate, farm shops and farmers markets”

-The Neighbourhood Plan reinforces this support as long as proposals do not have a detrimental impact on the historic character, landscape setting and road network in the village.
+The Neighbourhood Plan reinforces this support, as long as proposals do not have a detrimental impact on the historic character, landscape setting and road network in the village.
 The sympathetic conversion of redundant buildings that are built from traditional materials or are of historical or architectural merit to employment uses or to provide tourist accommodation will be supported.

+10.7 Proposals for the conversion of barns or other redundant or under-used buildings in the countryside into dwellings will be determined in accordance with Policy CR19 of the Babergh Local Plan Alteration No 2 (2006) and the more recent Policy CS17: The Rural Economy, of the Babergh Core Strategy (2014).
+The Local Plan states that the conversion of underused buildings in the countryside to residential and tourist / holiday accommodation will be regarded as the least preferred option.
+The Core Strategy policy supports farm diversification sustainable tourism, including those the provision of visitor accommodation.

-Policy HAR 16 – Economic Development
+Policy HAR 15 – Economic Development

-Applications for new uses of redundant traditional farm buildings will be supported, providing it has been demonstrated that they are no longer viable or needed for farming.
+Applications for new economic development uses of redundant traditional farm buildings will be supported, providing it has been demonstrated that they are no longer viable or needed for farming.

-Re-use for economic development purposes is preferred.
-Development proposals involving residential uses within the defined clusters will be determined in line with HAR3.
+Development proposals involving the conversion of farm buildings to residential uses within the defined clusters will be determined in line with HAR3.

 Proposals which harm the rural economy will not be supported.